Awesome Travel Gadgets for an Island Getaway!

 6. Packing Cubes

-Something you’ll find yourself using for the rest of your travels for the rest of your life, packing cubes make living out of a suitcase so much easier!
-Not only do packing cubes make it easy to find certain items in your backpack or suitcase, but they also allow you to kit more into your luggage.
-By the way, compare using suitcase and backpacks for Tonga here!
+Something you’ll find yourself using for the rest of your travels for the rest of your life, packing cubes makes living out of a suitcase so much easier!
+Not only do packing cubes make it easy to find certain items in your backpack or suitcase, but they also allow you to put more into your luggage.

 Check the TravelWise Packing Cube System out!

-Depending on where you’re travelling to, you might not have access to electricity but you will have access to sunlight – an average of 13 hours of it per day!
-Have a trusty back-up to charge your devices with a solar-powered battery pack, like the YOESOID Portable Solar Charger.
-What’s more, it’s waterproof, has a torch and even a compass should things get super serious!
+Depending on where you’re travelling to, you might not have access to electricity 100% of the time but you will have access to sunlight – an average of 13 hours of it per day!
+Have a trusty backup to charge your devices with a solar-powered charger, like Sunnybag’s Portable Solar Panels which effortlessly straps to the back of your day pack and connects straight to your device.
+Genius!

 8. Microfibre Travel Towel

 Microfibre towels are nothing new, but man, are they still amazing!
-Super compact, microfibre travel towels barely take any space in your backpack/suitcase.
+Super compact, microfibre travel towels barely take up any space in your backpack/suitcase.
 Plus, they are fast-drying meaning you don’t have to travel around with a smelly towel.
-While not an essential item for those staying in more upmarket resorts where towels are often provided, travel towels are essential for the budget traveller.
+While not an essential item for those staying in more upmarket resorts where towels are often provided, travel towels are essential for the budget traveller or frequent beach-goer.

 10. Travel Adapter

 Finally, while it might seem simple, a travel adapter has been a top travel gadget for decades!
-It hardly needs any introduction: they just enable you to charge your devices through the mains in Tonga.
-Check out our recommended travel adapters in the 8 Best Travel Adapters for Tonga.
+It hardly needs any introduction: they just enable you to charge your devices through the mains at your tropical destination.
+Check out our recommended travel adapters for Tonga, for instance, in the 5 Best Travel Adapters for Tonga.
+Otherwise, check out this Universal Travel Adapter for all countries!

 - What Clothes to Pack to Travel Tonga